Rhode Island Lighthouse History

 The Lighthouse Board built the Wickford Harbor Lighthouse in 1882 to replace the aging Poplar Point Lighthouse.
 The new light, a square wooden tower with an attached keeper's dwelling, was built on an iron pier at the entrance to Wickford Harbor.

 In 1930 the lighthouse was discontinued and was replaced with a skeleton tower.
-Today Wickford Harbor Light 1 stands on what's left of the iron pier.
+Today Wickford Harbor Light 1 stands a pile of stones.

 In 1972 Anita W, Hinckley, a Wickford resident, wrote the book Wickford Memories.
 It was filled with stories about Wickford.
 One story, The Lighthouse Keeper's Daughter, took place at the light.
 It's a sad little love story.